tflo/Action-Bar-Button-Growth-Direction/readme.md

 1 2 3 4 5 6 7 8 9 0 Q W

-If you converted this bar to 3-row bar _before Dragonflight_, you got ‘top to bottom’:
+If you converted this bar to 3-row bar _before Dragonflight,_ you got ‘top to bottom’:

 1 2 3 4
 5 6 7 8